Restoring Honor rally: Crowd size

 The New York Daily News said crowd counts depended "dramatically on who you ask."
 Before the rally Beck expected a crowd of 100,000, and he joked during his rally that "I have just gotten word from the media that there is over a thousand people here today."
 CBS News' commissioned AirPhotosLive for the rally's only scientific estimate, which placed attendance at 87,000 plus or minus 9,000.

 NBC News and the New York Post put attendance at 300,000.
 NBC reporter Domenico Montanaro tweeted that an "official at top of memorial said 300-325K."
-Less exact were the New York Times, which simply called the crowd "enormous", and Fox News Channel, which referred to "strong" turnout and "huge crowds."
+Less exact was the New York Times, which simply called the crowd "enormous", and Fox News Channel, which referred to "strong" turnout with "huge crowds."
 Though NPR doubted that an accurate estimate was possible, they nonetheless said attendance was in the "tens of thousands", the same estimate of the Associated Press, while ABC News reported "more than 100,000 people" at the rally.

 Some media outlets used ranges to report crowd size.
 The Washington Examiner, relying on "photographic comparisons to past events" reported attendance as being "well into six figures."
 The Daily Telegraph and McClatchy Newspapers agreed that the crowd was somewhere in the hundreds of thousands.

 No estimates were issued by National Park Service, which had ceased making public estimates after rally sponsors from the Million Man March in 1995 threatened court action over official estimates.